-Special Words is available in several editions:
+Special Words is available in a number of editions:

 This user guide relates to all editions, noting where there are differences between them.
 In particular, the look & feel of the native Android/Chromebook editions is slightly different from the web-based and native iOS editions.

 We stopped offering Special Words Pro on the App Store, Google Play and Amazon in March 2021.
 This app was developed upon to become Special Words Plus, with even more features and resources.
 If you have previously downloaded Special Words Pro, you may continue to use it but no further updates will be provided.